 In structuring our long-term incentive awards to our CEO and the other Named Executive Officers, we emphasize the use of performance-based equity awards.
-For 2012, performance-based equity awards represented a significantly greater percentage of our executives' long-term incentive compensation than was the case for our peer group as a whole.
-According to PM&P's report, the following chart represents each element of compensation and the corresponding percentage of total compensation represented by each element for our peer group for the Named Executive Officers' compensation for 2012:
+In fact, 100% of the CEO's long-term incentive awards are performance-based, and 75% of the long-term incentive awards for to other NEO's are performance-based.
+For 2014, performance-based equity awards represented a significantly greater percentage of our executives' long-term incentive compensation than was the case for our peer group as a whole.
+According to PM&P's report, the following chart represents each element of compensation and the corresponding percentage of total compensation represented by each element for our peer group for the Named Executive Officers' compensation for 2014:

-The Company's allocation for 2012 for the Chief Executive Officer and the other Named Executive Officers was:
+The Company's allocation for 2014 for the Chief Executive Officer and the other Named Executive Officers was: